-Another example, like the one explained below, involves testing scenarios that might or might not include end-user selections depending upon whether or not the end-user in a given scenario has an optional product or service.
+This example involves testing scenarios that might or might not include end-user selections depending upon the optional products or services.

-Many test scripts in Hexawise look like these...
+Many test scripts exported from Hexawise look like these...

-Note that each and every one of these test scripts have the same number of test steps.
+Note that each and every one of these test scripts has the same number of steps.

 But what would happen if someone didn't want to rent a car in this example?
-We would NOT want our tests to look like these ones:
+We would NOT want our tests to look like these:

-To address this problem, you should first go to the "Inputs" screen and create a Value labeled "N/A" (Not Applicable) for "Rental Car Brand" and again for "Car Transmission Type".
+To address this problem, you should first go to the "Parameters" screen and create a Value labeled "N/A" (Not Applicable) for both "Rental Car Brand" and "Car Transmission Type".

-For more information about how to use the Married Pair feature, please see this help file.
+For more information about how to use the Mutually Bound Constraint feature, please see this help file.